ENROLLMENT IS NOW CLOSED....

 Whether you've been following me for a few days or a few years one thing you may not know is that I'm a total geek about topics like deliberate practice and the neuroscience of learning and how to be a better teacher.

-Recently I've been learning about the psychology behind "challenges" and how they can help to promote learning.
+Last year I dug into the psychology behind "challenges" and how they can help to promote learning.

 Here's how they work: